timescale/docs.timescale.com-content/api.md

 -- execute the restore (or from a shell)
 \! pg_restore -d tutorial tutorial.bak

--- connect to the restored db;
+-- connect to the restored db
 \c tutorial
 SELECT restore_timescaledb();
 ALTER DATABASE tutorial SET timescaledb.restoring='off';